ishanyaa/AIEthics_TuringCollege/02_Fairness_Definition_Selectio.md

 Calibration

 Recommendation scores should reflect the true likelihood of engagement across all user groups.
-A predicted engagement score should have the same meaning regardless of the user segment.
+A predicted engagement score should have the same meaning across all user segments.

 Demographic Parity (Monitoring Only)